THE KINGDOM AGE

 which probably will be the case, although the number

 First there will be the Battle of Armageddon, when Christ and His armies destroy the armies of Antichrist.
 At that time the demons and fallen angels who fought on the side of Antichrist will be dispatched to suitable places of incarceration in the spirit world.
 Antichrist and the False Prophet will be sent into the lake that burns with fire and sulfur.
 Satan will be thrown into the bottomless pit.

-Now comes the task of ridding the earth of wicked people and the destruction of the Antichrist institutions.
+Now comes the task of ridding the earth of wicked people, and the destruction of the Antichrist institutions.
 The task of removing wickedness will be accomplished by the Lord Jesus and the armies of saints and angels.
-This battle is described in the second chapter of the Book of Job.
+This battle is described in Joel chapter two.

 As soon as the earth has been cleansed, the Lord Jesus will send out His kings to govern the various areas of the earth.
 I think huge areas, such as the United States, China, and Russia will be divided into smaller nations.
 We can see in the United States today the problem when too many people are under one government.
 It is impossible to enforce righteousness because of the competition within the nation.

 The kings who will govern the earth will be the members of the Royal Priesthood who returned with the Lord.
 Each of these has been trained in righteousness by the Lord.
 Each is a rod of iron righteousness.
 God no longer will have nations of people who behave unrighteously.
 Unrighteous behavior is an abomination to God.
 His will is the only valid will in His universe.

 People will be compelled to be obedient to God, to behave righteously.

 Ask of me, and I will make the nations your inheritance, the ends of the earth your possession.
 You will rule them with an iron scepter; you will dash them to pieces like pottery.
 (Psalm 2:8,9)